MSc Global Development and Environment

 Programme structure

-Subject to availability, students will be able to choose three optional units dealing with topics ranging from research methods to postcolonial critique, environmental policy, GIS and remote sensing.
+Subject to availability, you will choose three additional units dealing with topics ranging from research methods to postcolonial critique, feminist geographies. environmental policy, GIS and remote sensing.

 Unit availability can only be confirmed on an annual basis, therefore any choices made by part-time students at the outset of the programme for their second year of study will be provisional.